What Is a Master’s in Homeland Security and Emergency Management?

-Students in this master's in emergency management and homeland security degree program will learn leadership skills while integrating Christian worldview principles.
+Students in this master's in homeland security and emergency management degree program will learn leadership skills while integrating our Christian worldview principles.
 Graduates are able to articulate the responsibilities of leadership in a Christian context including their own moral and ethical obligation as emergency managers to serve the public with justice and integrity.

-A master’s degree through GCU serves to further the student’s education, skills and reach of influence.
+A master’s in homeland security through GCU serves to further the student’s education, skills and reach of influence.
 Students benefit from rigorous courses, experienced professors and an excellence-oriented university.
 With a masters in homeland security and emergency management, students will be prepared to take action in the most critical times.

-What Can I Do With a Master’s in Homeland Security and Emergency Management Degree?
+Careers With a Master’s in Homeland Security and Emergency Management Degree

 Students who graduate from this master’s degree program can apply for jobs as security managers, security directors and emergency planners.
 Grand Canyon University’s Master of Science in Leadership with an Emphasis in Homeland Security and Emergency Management equips graduates to enter with confidence into any of these positions.